How to trace a Massachusetts law

 Massachusetts General Laws Citations

-The Massachusetts General Laws is the official statutory code and a subject-based arrangement of the laws passed by the Massachusetts General Court of a general and permanent nature.
+The General Laws of Massachusetts is the official statutory code and a subject-based arrangement of the laws passed by the Massachusetts General Court of a general and permanent nature.

 Annotated editions of these laws contain notes at the end of each chapter and section, which include when the law was added and revised, as well as references to secondary sources and court decisions.
 Researchers can use either the Massachusetts General Laws Annotated [published by Thomson Reuters] or the Annotated Laws of Massachusetts [published by LexisNexis] When working with a citation from the Massachusetts General Laws, write down all the citations to the Acts and Resolves that you wish to research.
 Researchers might be looking for the history of the entire law or just background on a particular amendment.